Sbuazjr/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-File 1-memcpy.c - function that copies memory area.
+File 2-strchr.c - function that locates a character in a string.